Safeguarding Children & Young People in Catholic Schools Broken Bay

 Parent participation, involvement and help are welcome and appreciated for various activities both in school and on excursions.
 It is important that all parent helpers/volunteers are aware that they are subject to child protection legislation.
 Information about the legal requirements of school volunteers can be found here.

 Managing Risk of Significant Harm

 All school staff are mandatory reporters under the Children & Young Persons (Care & Protection) Act 1998.
 This means that if there are reasonable grounds to suspect that a child is at risk of ‘significant harm’ from abuse or neglect, then a report must be made to the Department of Communities & Justice Child Protection Helpline (CP Helpline).

 School staff are expected to inform the Principal if they are concerned that a child may be at risk.
 It is the role of the Principal (or delegate) to make the report to the CP Helpline.

 In making a report, the Principal will consider all of the information and seek appropriate advice from the CSBB’s Office for Safeguarding.
 Any information about a child at risk is kept confidentially by the Principal.

 In situations where a child is considered to be at risk the school will work with the child and family to assist them as much as possible.

 If you have concerns about a child who you consider may be at risk, please discuss your concerns with the Principal as soon as possible and maintain confidentiality.

-If you would like further information regarding any of the above please speak to your Principal first or feel free to contact the CSBB Office for Safeguarding on:
+If you would like further information regarding any of the above please speak to your Principal or feel free to contact CSBB’s Office for Safeguarding: